bigscience-workshop/promptsource/CONTRIBUTING.md

 [here](https://docs.google.com/spreadsheets/d/10SBt96nXutB49H52PV2Lvne7F1NvVr_WZLXD8_Z0JMw/)
 and find an unclaimed one.
 Put your name under "Who's Prompting it?" and mark it yellow to show it's in progress.
-1. **Examine the dataset.** Select the dataset from the dropdown in the app.
+1. **Examine the dataset.** Select or type the dataset into the dropdown in the app.
 If the dataset has subsets (subsets are not the same as splits), you can select which one to work on.
 Note that templates are subset specific.
 You can find out background information on the dataset by reading the information in the